 After seven years, Josh Murton is the career wins leader for men's soccer at OCU (95-52-8) and his teams have produced 11 NSCAA First Team All-Americans, 9 NCCAA Second Team All-Americans and 6 Mid-East Regional Players of the Year.
 He has also been named Mid-East Region Coach of the Year in 2009 and 2011.

-Murton also is the head coach for the OCU Women's soccer team which was started in 2009 in which he has led them toa regional championship in 2012 and two top 10 finishes in the NCCAA.
+Murton was also is the head coach for the OCU Women's soccer team which was started in 2009 in which he has led them team regional championships in 2013 and 2014.
+They have also finished in the top 10 three times, most recently in 2014 in which they finished 6th.
+He finished his tenure as the women’s head coach in 2014.
 He also is an Associate Professor in Sports Management for OCU.